ibm-cloud-docs/databases-for-cassandra/howto-resources-scaling.md

 Your disk allocation must be enough to store all of your data.
 Your data is replicated to all data members so the total amount of disk you use is at least twice the size of your data set.

 Disk allocation also affects the performance of the disk, with larger disks experiencing higher performance.
-Baseline Input-Output Operations per second (IOPS) performance for disk is 10 IOPS for each GB.
+Baseline input/output operations per second (IOPS) performance for disk is 10 IOPS for each GB.
 Scale disk to increase the IOPS your deployment can handle.

 You cannot scale down storage.
 {: .tip}